-Winners of the BT Young Scientist and Technology Exhibition Eric Doyle and Mark Kelly received a hero's welcome when they brought their trophy back to Synge Street Christian Brothers School (CBS) in Dublin.
+Winners of the BT Young Scientist and Technology Exhibition Eric Doyle and Mark Kelly receive a hero's welcome on returning to their school Synge Street (CBS) in Dublin.

-Mark explains the project which has developed new algorithms with far reaching applications.
+Mark Kelly explains the project which has developed new algorithms with far reaching applications.

 We just came up with a more accurate and efficient way of calculating where a satellite is going to be in space at a specific time.